pirl/Oystr/README.md

 ## Continuous integration
 Placeholder

+## Contributions
-## Contributions are always welcome feel free to make a pull request with additional features or help to close open issues.
+Contributions are always welcome feel free to make a pull request with additional features or help to close open issues.

 ## Bug Reporting & Feature Requests
 A template for reporting a bug is provided please use it when creating a issue on git hub.